OryxProject/oryx/src/site/markdown/docs/admin.md

 # Troubleshooting / FAQ

-## Unsupported major.minor version 51.0 / 52.0
+## Unsupported major.minor version 52.0

-This means you are running Java 6 / 7 somewhere.
-Oryx 2 requires Java 8 or later.
+This means you are running 7 or earlier somewhere.
+Oryx 2.2 requires Java 8 or later.
+See section above on installing Java 8 and making it available everywhere on the cluster.

 ## Initial job has not accepted any resources